crista/exercises-in-programming-style/01-good-old-times/README.md

 - Very small amount of primary memory, typically orders of magnitude smaller than the data that needs to be processed/generated.
-  (The example sets the limit to 1024 bytes)
+  (The example sets the limit to 1024 cells)

-- No symbols -- i.e. no variable names or labels.
-All we have is addressable memory.
+- No labels -- i.e. no variable names or tagged memory addresses.
+All we have is memory that is addressable with numbers.

 Possible names: